MechanicalRock/mechanicalrock.github.io/_posts/2019-08-12-what-the-cluster.markdown

 Go forth and cluster.

-If you think we can help you cluster unicorns in Snowflake, feel free to [contact-us](https://www.mechanicalrock.io/lets-get-started)
+If you think we can help you cluster unicorns in Snowflake, feel free to [contact-us](https://www.mechanicalrock.io/lets-get-started).
+While you are there you might want to check out our data platforms page located [here](https://www.mechanicalrock.io/our-expertise/automated-data-platforms).

 ### References